lanl/ExactPack/doc/source/users_guide.rst

 of the solver, which is the solver recommended for general use by the maintainers of ExactPack.

-For example, the default Noh solver is really :mod:`exactpack.solvers.noh2.noh2`, and this is what you get if you import :mod:`exactpack.solvers.noh2`.
+For example, the default Noh2 solver is really :mod:`exactpack.solvers.noh2.noh2`, and this is what you get if you import :mod:`exactpack.solvers.noh2`.
 If you want an interface to the solver which is implemented in terms of the Coggeshall solver then you can explicitly import